badlydrawnrob/anki/source/data/data-draw.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
+Racket (Lisp) processes functions from the inside → out.
 Lisp calculates the _inner-most_ function (data or variable) FIRST.
 It then works inside-out to render our `ROCKET`.
+That's very maths-like.
+Try the first two chapters of HTDP, then try [Elm Lang](https://elm-lang.org/)!

 <!-- -------------------------------------------------------------------------
     ✎ Markdown